-Since we first reported on the classic carved-wood Tyrolean chair (also called the Swiss mountain chair or the folk chair) back in 2014, we’ve noticed it cropping up in more and more places.
-Here are some examples and five to buy.
+Since we first reported on the classic carved-wood Tyrolean chair (also called the Swiss mountain chair or the folk chair) way back in 2014, we’ve noticed it cropping up in more and more places.

 Five to Buy

 See what’s next by reading our Trend Alerts:

 - 22 Trends for Autumn 2022 (and Beyond)

 - Trend Alert: The 1970s Togo Lounge is Today’s Flop-Down Chair of Choice